Bubbling limits of non collapsing polarized K3 surfaces: Preliminaries

 \begin{dfn}[Period mapping of ALE hyperk\"ahler gravitational instantons] Let $Y = (Y,g,I,J,K)$ be an ALE hyperk\"ahler gravitational instanton of type $\Gamma$.
 A marking of $Y$ is an isomorphism $\alpha$ of lattices

-where $\h$ is a Cartan sub-algebra of the complex simple Lie algebra corresponding to $\Gamma$.
+where $\h_\Z$ is the root lattice of a Cartan sub-algebra of the complex simple Lie algebra corresponding of type $\Gamma$.
 A marked ALE hyperk\"ahler gravitational instanton is a pair of ALE hyperk\"ahler gravitational instanton and its marking.
 An isomorphism of marked ALE hyperk\"ahler gravitational instantons is an isomorphism of hyperk\"ahler manifolds compatible with the markings. \end{dfn}

 \begin{dfn} Let $Y$ be an affine ALE gravitational instanton of type $\Gamma$.
 Let $\widetilde{Y}$ be the minimal resolution.
 Define a sub-space $IH^2(Y) \subset H^2 (\widetilde{Y};\Z)$ by